• Home

 Frameworks create clarity.
 Execution creates outcomes.

-MyConsultancy works with organisations across the full AI transformation journey, from shaping strategy and designing operating models, to leading complex programs and building the governance structures that make transformation stick.
+MyConsultancy works with organisations across the full transformation journey, from shaping strategy and designing operating models, to leading complex programs and embedding governance that sustains results.

 Advice

-Define strategic direction, assess AI maturity, and design the governance and operating model foundations for scalable adoption.
+Define strategic direction, assess AI maturity, and design governance and operating model foundations.

 Deliver

-Lead enterprise transformation programs with disciplined execution, stakeholder alignment, and outcome accountability.
+Lead enterprise transformation programs with disciplined execution, alignment, and accountability.

 Improve

-Strengthen performance governance, embed continuous improvement, and sustain the capability uplift required for ongoing AI-enabled change.
+Strengthen performance governance, embed continuous improvement, and sustain capability uplift.

-If your organisation is moving beyond AI experimentation and into the harder work of scaling, this is where most of the real challenges live.
+If your organisation is moving beyond AI experimentation and into the harder work of scaling, this is where most transformations stall.

 Let’s discuss where structure, governance, or execution is creating drag on your transformation.